 - Outdoor time – SUPER important for kids to go outside and get fresh air!

-- Literacy – reading stories, alphabet activities, prewriting activities, oral vocabulary activities, and anything else related to literacy
+- Literacy – reading stories, alphabet activities, prewriting activities, oral vocabulary activities, or learning the letters of the alphabet

-- STEM – I love implementing simple STEM activities, such as a science experiment
+- STEM – I love implementing simple play-based STEM activities into our day…the kids love it, too!

 - Snack time – you never want to forget snack time!